sourcetrait/sourcetrait_common/packages/traitenum-cargo/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Common: Common libraries and tools for Asmov projects
+Asmov Common Traitenum Cargo: Cargo subcommands to generate traitenum traits and derive macros
 Copyright (C) 2024-2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify